dpipstudio/noskid.today/README.md

 ---

 ## Introduction
-NoSkid.Today is a PHP-based website designed to prevent skids and provide a variety of hidden, advanced features for verified users.
+NoSkid.Today is a website designed to prevent skids and provide a variety of hidden, advanced features for verified users.
 It is heavily inspired by [nohello.net](https://nohello.net) but comes with a modern twist.
 The NoSkid Project is a group of every official tool based or using NoSkid services.

 ## Structure